We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When using ear drops, always follow the instructions on the packaging or the doctor’s orders.

-The instructions usually involve squeezing no more than five drops into each ear, two or three times a day, for up to 1 week.
+The instructions usually involve squeezing no more than

 The following general tips may help:

 - squeeze the recommended number of drops into the ear canal